 Welcome to CareerConnect’s virtual office designed to show how to accommodate individuals who have very little or no useable vision.
 Although not every worker with vision loss will need or want every accommodation pictured, we are trying to show you the range of tools available that might benefit such workers.
-You may access the content by either clicking on the links embedded in the graphic or by selecting objects listed on the accompanying list.
-The links will take you to written information, videos, or web sites.

 Technology That Might Be Used in an Office Worksite for Blind Users